xaviertquinn/xaviertquinn.github.io/solarsystem.md

 <img src="images/carbon 12 ss.png?raw=true" width="400"/>

 Mid-Earth had the most  classifications with 10 planets and satellites, followed closely by Hyper-Jupiter at 7 and Sub-Jupiter at 6.
+Super-Earth has 4 planest and satellites, midplanet has 3, and Sub-Earth has 2.
+Mid-Jupiter and Super-Jupiter both have 1 planet and satellite each, putting them at the bottom of the list.

 <img src="images/12 ss.png?raw=true" width="350"/>

 ### Key insights into planetary satellites

-x

 <ul>
   <li><strong>Saturn has the most satellites, possessing <strong>5 satellites out of the 16 recorded.